Custom List Tables: Turn a Database Table into a WordPress List Table

 Use Case: Handling Permissions

 Adding tables to your WordPress admin should be done with some care.
 You don’t want to expose sensitive data or accidentally remove yourself as a user.
-Although a Data Source comes with sensible permissions by default (more on that later), you can decide which role or user has access to a Data Source.
-It uses the WordPress capability system, so nothing really custom to learn.
+Although a Data Source comes with sensible permissions by default (only administrators get access), you can decide which role or user has access to a Data Source.
+It uses the WordPress capability system, so nothing custom to learn.

 add_action('acp/data-sources/register', function (DataSourceRegistry $registry) {